Basic rules and guidelines for your presentation

 Steps to prepare for both presentations

-1. Selection of your topic (for the midterm) or paper (for the final).
+1. Selection of your topic (for the midterm) or book chapter or paper (for the final).

 Very important: You must obtain my approval (in writing) at least 10 days before the day of the first presentation by anyone in the class (the midterm presentations will be spread over several lecture periods, while the final presentations will all occur on the day of the final exam).